Manisha Kalyan: International career

 Manisha was selected for the India Under-17 National Squad to play the 2018 BRICS U-17 Football Cup which was held in South Africa.
-She scored a goal against China Under-17 which they ended up losing 2–1.
-Manisha was later then promoted to the India Under-19 National Team.
-She got the attention of the public when she delivered a memorable performance in India's inspiring win over Thailand in the AFC U-19 Women's Championship Qualifiers.
-She had scored a hat-trick in the same tournament against Pakistan which resulted in the victory of India on a big margin of 18–0.
+She scored a goal against China Under-17, however, her side ended up losing 2–1.
+Manisha was then promoted to the India Under-19 National Team.
+She received public attention when she delivered a memorable performance in India's inspiring win over Thailand in the AFC U-19 Women's Championship Qualifiers.
+She scored a hat-trick in the same tournament against Pakistan which resulted in the victory of the India side with a big margin of 18–0.
 Manisha got her senior team call-up for the match against Hong Kong in January 2019 at the age of 17.

-Though Kalyan debuted against Hong Kong in January 2019, she scored her maiden goal against UAE on 2 October 2021 as India won the match with a score of 4–1.
+Kalyan made her national team debut against Indonesia in January 2019, while she maiden goal against Bangladesh in the 2019 SAFF Women's Championship.
+She scored her third goal against UAE on 2 October 2021 as India won the match with a score of 4–1.

-With India, Kalyan went to Brazil for appearing in the 2021 International Women's Football Tournament of Manaus.
+With India, Kalyan went to Brazil for the 2021 International Women's Football Tournament of Manaus.
 On 26 November 2021, she created history after scoring a goal against Brazil in their 6–1 defeat at the 2021 International Women's Football Tournament of Manaus.
+In February 2024, she appeared with India at the 2024 Turkish Women's Cup, in which they ended the campaign as runners-up.